Acclaimed actor Jason Bateman

 - ^ The 10th Annual Australian Academy of Cinema and Television Arts (AACTA) International Awards have been presented. www aacta org March 6, 2021

-- ^ Lewis, Hilary, and Kimberly Nordyke, 12 Jul 2022 The nominations for the 2022 Emmy Awards have been announced.
-There is a publication called The Hollywood Reporter.
+- ^ Lewis, Hilary, and Kimberly Nordyke, 12 Jul 2022 Emmy Nominations for 2022 Have Been Made Public" There is a publication called The Hollywood Reporter.
 Retrieved July 12, 2022

 - Dye, David Filmography of Child and Youth Performers: An Annotated List, 1914-1985 Printed by McFarland & Co. in Jefferson, North Carolina , 1988, p 13